cssconf/2018.cssconf.eu/contents/copy/scholarships/scholarships.md

 ## Application

-You are invited to apply for a [single conference ticket for CSSconf EU](https://docs.google.com/forms/d/e/1FAIpQLSfDZZndGddKY1Rf8iVogv1dftqlorIdYHiwYjIu2mb9vSPowA/viewform) or for a [Combo ticket for CSSconf EU and JSConf](https://docs.google.com/forms/d/e/1FAIpQLScXcDNJZ1uK5VwdnHzqqrRqfQ-sQk_8mewCzPMn2ln2NbmQUQ/viewform).
-On the application form you will be asked if you need financial help with travel and accommodation and if you need a travel support person.

-**Please note that we will have two different application deadlines in 2018.**

-1. **The deadline for ticket plus travel grant from *outside Europe* has already passed!** It is not possible anymore to apply for travel grants if you're travelling from outside the EU.

-2. If you are applying for a ticket without travel grant or for tickets with travel grants **within Europe** applications close on *March 31, 2018*.

-All applicants will be notified of the outcome of their application a few weeks after each application closes.
+Please note that the application deadline for 2018 has passed!
+We no longer accept scholarship applications.

 ## Contact

-If you have any questions please don’t hesitate to contact us at [contact@cssconf.eu](mailto:contact@cssconf.eu).
-You can also [follow us on Twitter](https://twitter.com/cssconfeu) and [subscribe to our newsletter](https://confirmsubscription.com/h/d/879A481DB04CB70D) to stay up to date.
+If you have any questions please don’t hesitate to contact our scholarship coordinator Simone at [simone@jsconf.eu](mailto:simone@jsconf.eu).